 The department is committed to ensuring that staff have access to appropriate professional learning and training opportunities to develop and maintain an understanding of child safety and prevention of harm.
 To support staff, relevant training programs, including the department’s induction program, should include appropriate content which outline the department’s expectations and commitment to child safety.

-In addition to position specific training requirements, training will be available to staff who are likely to come into regular contact with children.
+In addition to position specific training requirements, training will be available to staff who are likely to come into regular contact with children and young people.
 This training will include how to identify, assess and minimise risks of child abuse and to detect potential signs of child abuse.

 The recruitment and selection of staff aims to support the department’s commitment to promoting an organisational culture of child safety.
 The department has robust recruitment and selection processes.
 The department carries out reference checks and police record checks to ensure that the right people are recruited.

-For positions that involve contact with children, recruitment should be based on selection criteria which clearly demonstrate commitment to child safety to assist the department in ensuring that the most appropriate staff are employed.
+For positions that involve contact with children and young people, recruitment should be based on selection criteria which clearly demonstrate commitment to child safety to assist the department in ensuring that the most appropriate staff are employed.
 Selection policies and guidelines, including pre-screening activities, are to reflect an understanding of, and commitment to, a child safe environment.

-The department’s Criminal Record Check Guideline and Related Policy details the requirement for all prospective / new employees to the department to undertake a National Criminal History Record Check prior to commencement of employment.
+The department’s Criminal Record Check Guideline and Related Policy details the requirement for all prospective / new staff members to the department to undertake a National Criminal History Record Check prior to commencement of employment.

 All people engaged in child-related work as defined in the Working With Children Act 2005, including volunteers, are required to hold a Working with Children (WWC) Check and to provide evidence that the WWC Check is valid at all times whilst employed by the department.

-In addition, positions that may have contact with children due to their working environment are to be assessed as to whether a WWC Check is required to minimise the risk of harm to children.
+In addition, positions that may have contact with children and young people due to their working environment are to be assessed as to whether a WWC Check is required to minimise the risk of harm to children and young people.

 Reporting a child safety concern or complaint

-The department works to ensure all children, families, staff and volunteers understand their obligations and know who to tell if they observe abuse, are a victim, or if they notice inappropriate behaviour.
+The department works to ensure all children and young people, families, staff and volunteers understand their obligations and know who to tell if they observe abuse, are a victim, or if they notice inappropriate behaviour.
 The department takes all allegations of child abuse and reportable conduct seriously.
 It is committed to ensuring that such allegations are addressed in accordance with departmental processes for responding to and reporting suspected child abuse.

-If an employee has a reasonable belief that an incident has occurred then they must report the incident in the first instance to the department’s Child Safety Officer.
+If a staff member has a reasonable belief that an incident has occurred then they must report the incident in the first instance to the department’s Child Safety Officer.
 If the incident is a criminal offence or, the incident must also be reported to the police on 000.

 The following conduct must be reported: